 - Manually enter the device network name/password in Creator by checking the "Enter Network Details Manually" box

-If you are on a Windows computer, you need to change your Firewall settings.
+- If you are on a Windows computer, it is likely that there is a firewall blocking your computer from seeing the Lightform device's network and you need to change your Firewall settings.
 To do this:

 - Close Creator